jasper11223131/kyvex2.0/README.md

-# PrimeMusic-Lavalink
+# Kyvex
-LAVALINK BOT MADE BY SHIVA.
+LAVALINK BOT MADE BY jasper_skye.

 Fork the Repositry and add your bot token.
 Must turn on intents and run the code.
 Use /play to start playing the songs.